SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 A :newTerm:`set` stores distinct values of the same type in a collection with no defined ordering.
-You can use a set instead of an array when the order of items is not important, or when you need to ensure that an item only appears once.
+You can use a set instead of an array when the order of items isn't important, or when you need to ensure that an item only appears once.

 .. note::